Mood Issues in Women

 Perinatal and Post-partum Mood and Anxiety Issues

-Post-partum psychosis is a particularly severe form of depression that is complicated by psychotic symptoms such as auditory and/or visual hallucinations, delusions and disorganized thinking, making the mother’s judgement impaired.
-Post-partum psychosis can be life-threatening to both mother and child and immediate treatment is recommended.
+Post-partum psychosis represents a particularly severe form of depression that includes psychotic symptoms, including auditory and/or visual hallucinations, delusions, and disorganized thinking, which impair the mother’s judgment.
+Both the mother and child face life-threatening risks, emphasizing the need for immediate treatment.

 Other Mood Issues Specific to Women